istio/istio.io/content/help/ops/traffic-management/deploy-guidelines/index.md

   name: myapp-...
 {{< /text >}}

-When a second and subsequent `VirtualService` for an existing host is applied, istio-pilot will merge the additional route rules into the existing configuration of the host.
-There are, however, several limitations with this feature that must be considered carefully when using it.
+When a second and subsequent `VirtualService` for an existing host is applied, `istio-pilot` will merge the additional route rules into the existing configuration of the host.
+There are, however, several caveats with this feature that must be considered carefully when using it.

 1. Although the order of evaluation for rules in any given source `VirtualService` will be retained, the cross-resource order is UNDEFINED.
 In other words, there is no guaranteed order of evaluation